Five Nights at Freddy's 3: Plot

 An unnamed security guard is hired to work night shifts at Fazbear's Fright, a horror-themed attraction based on Freddy Fazbear's Pizza, a family restaurant that closed thirty years prior, where homicidal animatronic characters attacked anyone present after midnight.
 The player is assigned the night shifts for the week before the opening of Fazbear's Fright, while the team behind the attraction searches for items from the former restaurant to be exhibited.
 These items include cassette tapes recorded by an employee, which play at the start of the following nights.
-On the second night, the player learns that the team discovered a derelict, rabbit-like animatronic named "Springtrap", which the protagonist must prevent from entering their office for the duration of the week.
+On the second night, the player learns that the team discovered a derelict yellow rabbit animatronic named "Springtrap", which the protagonist must prevent from entering their office for the duration of the week.

 As the week progresses, the cassette tapes discuss a variety of subjects, such as how to operate "springlock suits", which function as both animatronics and as a costume for employees.
 Another tape mentions safe rooms built at each Freddy Fazbear's Pizza location, which are inaccessible to all people except employees and are unknown to the animatronics and customers.
 The cassettes on later nights discourage use of the springlock suits after an event that involved "multiple simultaneous springlock failures", and the final message states that the safe rooms were sealed off for unknown reasons.

 In between nights, the player is able to play Atari-style minigames that provide insight on the history of the former restaurant.
-In the first four minigames, animatronics from previous games are destroyed by an unnamed purple figure.
+In the first four minigames, the animatronics from the first game are destroyed by an unnamed purple figure.
 In the fifth minigame, ghosts of the dismantled animatronics corner the figure, prompting him to seek protection by hiding inside a yellow rabbit suit.
-While inside, its springlock mechanism fails, crushing the figure to death as the ghosts fade away.

-The game has two different endings, with the ending determined by whether or not the player has completed all of the minigames.
-Regardless of the ending, on the sixth night, a newspaper clipping reports that Fazbear's Fright burned down under unknown circumstances and that all salvageable items will be sold at a public auction.
+While inside, its springlock mechanism fails, appearing to crush him to death as the ghosts fade away.
+Six more secret minigames can be unlocked that focus on specific animatronic characters.
+The game has two different endings, based on how the player completes the secret minigames.
+Regardless of the ending, following the sixth night, a newspaper clipping reports that Fazbear's Fright burned down under unknown circumstances and that all salvageable items will be sold at a public auction.